annotation/text-fabric/docs/About/Older.md

 2018-06-18

-Built in webserver and client for local query running.
+Built in web server and client for local query running.
 It is implemented for Bhsa and Uruk.

 ## 4.4.2,3